TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

      sudo nmcli device wifi connect ACCESSPOINTNAMEHERE password PASSWORDHERE

 If you cannot see the output, watch network connections from router to see if it worked.

+Problem: When running `gpg --recv-keys GPGFINGERPRINTHERE`, `gpg` returns `gpg: keyserver receive failed: Server indicated a failure` instead of downloading a key.

+Solution: Specify a keyserver that is likely to work such as Ubuntu's SKS pool `gpg --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 GPGFINGERPRINTHERE`.
+You can also set this permanently by adding `keyserver hkp://keyserver.ubuntu.com` to your `~/.gnupg/gpg.conf` configuration file.